 How popular are accounting jobs?

 In the introduction, we mentioned that the accounting field is a very stable and reliable field to be in, and the statistics prove that statement.
-Employment in the accounting field is expected to grow by 22 percent through the year 2018.
-This growth rate is quite a bit higher than the average for all occupations.
+Employment in the accounting field is expected to grow by 13 percent through the year 2022.
+This growth rate is slightly above average for all occupations.
 Some of the reasons for the job growth include changing financial laws and tax code, an increase in businesses, and increased accountability for protecting an organization’s stakeholders.

 The job prospects are best for those who earn professional recognition through certification or other designation, especially a CPA (Certified Public Accountant).